truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 {{< toc >}}

-Both pre-built official containers and custom application containers can be deployed using the **Applications** page in the ScCALE web interface.
+Both pre-built official containers and custom application containers can be deployed using the **Applications** page in the SCALE web interface.

 ![AvailableApplicationsScreen](/images/SCALE/22.02/AvailableApplicationsScreen.png "Apps Catalog")